pvernier/map-ui/README.md

 # map-ui

-## A Map UI example with flexbox and CSS grid
+Demonstrates how to build the same map UI using flexbox and CSS grid.

 ## Demos:
 * [Flexbox](http://pvernier.github.io/demo/map-ui/flexbox.html)